 The protein found in eggs is one of the highest-quality and most affordable proteins available.
 Because eggs are so versatile, they can be incorporated into any meal of the day – from omelets for breakfast and hard-boiled eggs as mid-day snacks to casseroles at lunch or dinner.

 Research shows that enjoying eggs in the morning can reduce caloric intake throughout the rest of the day, prevent snacking between meals and keep an appetite satisfied on those busy days when meals are delayed.

 Not only will eggs leave you feeling fuller longer than other breakfast foods, but one egg also contains 8 essential nutrients for only 70 calories.

 More than half of Americans will stop working toward their New Year’s resolution after one month.
 But with eggs, a resolution of eating healthier doesn’t have to end because they’re so easy to prepare!
-Whip up simple and nutritious recipes like an Easy Egg Breakfast Casserole, Southwestern Turkey Sausage Egg Cups or a Frozen Berry Smoothie featuring hard-boiled eggs!
+Check out some of our favorite simple and nutritious recipes:

 For one night only, 12 Columbus, Ohio, restaurants that usually are open for breakfast and lunch only will re-open their doors to serve diners’ favorite breakfast menu items for dinner, to benefit Nationwide Children’s Hospital.